Loris-Moreau/Game-of-Life/README.md

 - A dead cell with exactly 3 neighbours becomes alive.
 - A live cell survives if it has 2 or 3 neighbours; otherwise, it dies.

-<i>ps: these rule are at the top of the file & you can freely change them.</i>
+<i>ps: These rules are at the top of the file & you can freely change them.</i>

 <br>